NLSanyu/NLSanyu/README.md

 ### Hello, world 👋

-I'm Lydia, a Software Engineer that is interested in Data Engineering, Data Governance, data protection and privacy.
+I'm Lydia, a Software Engineer that has experience in data engineering and is also interested in data governance, data protection and data privacy.

-A bit of info about my work:
-- My current work involves building, maintaining and automating data pipelines for data and AI projects
-- I’m looking to collaborate on open source projects related to Data and AI